anatomic/zero-to-live-fp-js-workshop/workshop/process-management.md

 ## Exercises

 1. Create a `services.config.js` file at the root of your project define an app to run your "hello world" service ([pm2's process file documentation will help](http://pm2.keymetrics.io/docs/usage/application-declaration/))
-2. Play with scaling the
+2. Play with scaling the application to multiple instances
+3. Add the world cup fixtures app to your `services.config.js` file and try to start it up.
+What happens?

 ## Further Reading